 In August 2022, Congress took action to correct this obvious injustice by passing the Camp Lejeune Justice Act (CLJA).
 The CLJA permits any individual who worked or lived at Camp Lejeune for at least 1 month between 1953 and 1987 the right to bring a civil lawsuit against the government for harm caused by the toxic water at Lejeune.
 The CLJA essentially removed the legal barriers that had prevented the Camp Lejeune victims from bringing civil lawsuits.

 In the months since the CLJA was passed, thousands of Camp Lejeune cases have already been filed.
-The Navy JAG office reported that 8,000 Camp Lejeune claims were filed as of mid-November 2022.
+As of December 2022, over 15,000 CLJA claims have been filed with the Navy JAG Tort Claims Unit.

 How Long Will it Take For Settlements in Camp Lejeune Cases?